ConsumerAffairs Unaccredited Brand

 I am a college graduate, who has remained on top of her bills for the most part.
 The only snag I've had is with ACS education services.
 Most days I cannot even log in to do anything, even if I try a different browser it doesn't work.
 The same problem continued when I was trying to send them a complaint and it took several attempts to get the message through.
 My response?
 "Use the website to send a bill."
 I cannot even get through to anyone on the phone to get help.
 I'm sick of trying, I'm sick of crying, I want actual help.

 I attended a school that I graduated from in 2003, I consolidated my loan and have been making steady monthly payments to ACS since 2009.
 My original loan was for a little over $21,000.
 Due to financial difficulties I've only been able to pay the minimum due but occasionally I send them more.
 Here, we are in the year 2016 and my loan is still over $21,000 although I have been making payments every single month since 2009.
 I don't understand how this happens and I don't know what to do.
 I'm afraid to stop paying the monthly payments because I don't want my credit ruined more and I don't want my wages garnished.

 Every interaction I've had with this lender's customer service has been frustrating.
 Their reps will generally be apathetic and from one phone call to the next will give completely different answers.
 My most recent interaction with them involved a phone call in which I needed a copy of my payment history on a closed loan.
 I was told that wouldn't be a problem and they would be mailing that out.
 Today I called back to check on this as nothing had arrived and was told that not only do they have no record of a phone call but they cannot do this.
 I try to be patient with phone support.
 I know how unpleasant that job can be.
 However this company consistently gives unreliable support and treats you as if you are being dishonest with them when doing so.
 I cannot stress enough to avoid this company at all costs.

-ACS Company Profile
+ACS Company Information

 - Company Name: